bevacqua/hget/README.md

 # hget

-> Render HTML in your terminal prettily
+> Render websites in plain text from your terminal

-A CLI and an API to render HTML in your terminal.
+A CLI and an API to convert HTML into plain text.
+Can be used to fetch a site's HTML version and convert it into plain text, or to deliver plain text versions of your site dynamically.

 # Install